Skip to main content

 Security Architect Guide

-This guide is for you if you perform threat modeling, build security plans, assess risks, define compliance requirements, or review system security posture.
+This guide is for you if you perform security model analysis, build security plans, assess risks, define compliance requirements, or review system security posture.
 Security architects have focused but deep tooling, with 9 addressable assets centered on security planning and risk management.

 CAUTION